Mystic Rectangle in Astrology

 Composite: the relationship as its own entity

 A composite chart represents the midpoints between two people's planets: the relationship itself, not the two partners separately.
-A Mystic Rectangle in the composite means the relationship-as-entity carries the opposition-plus-support structure.
-The relationship tends to reproduce the pattern's theme over time: conflict that feels significant, resolution through specific channels, and a sense of being bigger than the two people inside it.
+A Mystic Rectangle in the composite means the relationship chart carries the opposition-plus-support structure.
+Read that as a recurring relationship theme, then confirm it against the actual synastry, natal charts, and lived context.

 Synastry and composite Mystic Rectangles are not the same and can occur independently.
 A couple might have a strong synastry rectangle (how they meet) without a composite one (what the relationship becomes).
 The opposite is also common.
 Check both charts for a full picture.